English Language Teacher

 Some tips for your application 🫡

 Tailor Your CV: Make sure your CV highlights your relevant teaching experience, qualifications (like CELTA or Trinity CertTESOL), and any specific skills related to English language teaching.
-Customise it to reflect the requirements mentioned in the job description.
+Emphasise your ability to teach different levels from A2 to C2.

-Craft a Compelling Cover Letter: Write a cover letter that showcases your passion for teaching English and your understanding of the diverse student demographics at Regent's School of English.
-Mention your availability during peak periods and how you can contribute to their programmes.
+Craft a Compelling Cover Letter: Write a cover letter that showcases your passion for teaching English and your understanding of the diverse student population at Regent's University London.
+Mention your availability during peak periods and your willingness to engage in extra-curricular activities.

 Highlight Relevant Qualifications: Clearly state your educational background, including your undergraduate degree and any teaching certifications.
 This is crucial as they specifically look for candidates with these qualifications.

 Proofread Your Application: Before submitting, carefully proofread your application materials for any spelling or grammatical errors.
-A polished application reflects your attention to detail, which is essential in teaching.
+A polished application reflects your attention to detail, which is essential in teaching English.

 How to prepare for a job interview at Regent's University London